microsoft/EntraIDGovernance-Training/website/docs/IGAPOC/GovernGuestsPartnerAccess.md

 ---
 sidebar_position: 5
-title: Govern guest and partner access
+title: Govern guest and partner access to resources
 ---
 # Govern guest and partner access